qdrant/landing_page/qdrant-landing/content/articles/what-is-rag-in-ai.md

 ---

-# What is RAG?
-(Retrieval-Augmented Generation)

 > Retrieval-augmented generation (RAG) integrates external information retrieval into the process of generating responses by Large Language Models (LLMs).
 It searches a database for information beyond its pre-trained knowledge base, significantly improving the accuracy and relevance of the generated responses.

 Language models have exploded on the internet ever since ChatGPT came out, and rightfully so.
 They can write essays, code entire programs, and even make memes (though we’re still deciding on whether that's a good thing).

-As brilliant as these chatbots become, they have limitations in tasks requiring external knowledge and factual information.
+But as brilliant as these chatbots become, they still have limitations in tasks requiring external knowledge and factual information.
 Yes, it can describe the honeybee's waggle dance in excruciating detail.
-But it becomes far more valuable you can also generate insights from my own data rather than just from its original training data.
+But it becomes far more valuable for us if it can also generate insights from any data that we want rather than just from its original training data.

 ![How a RAG works](/articles_data/what-is-rag-in-ai/how-rag-works.jpg)